rachitch11/SampleLandingPage/README.md

 # SampleLandingPage
-This is a smaple landing page
+This is a simple  landing page  with html and css